sshonosuke/Robust-LMM/README.md

 This repository provides R code implementing robust linear mixed models, as proposed by the following paper.

-Sugasawa, S., Hui, K. F. C. and Welsh, A. H. (2023).
-Robust Linear Mixed Models using Hierarchical Gamma-Divergence. *(arXiv:xxxx.xxxx)*
+Sugasawa, S., Hui, K. F. C. and Welsh, A. H. (2024).
+Robust Linear Mixed Models using Hierarchical Gamma-Divergence. *(arXiv)*

 The repository includes the following files.